quocbao2772004/license_plate/README.md

-# The tutorial is only for Windows systems.
+# The tutorial is for Windows systems and Linux.

 Step1: Create a Dataset and label it by using labelimg